Coconut Sambol | Thengai sambal

 Can I use tamarind instead

 Yes, skip lime/lemon and use tamarind.
 I would recommend using soft tamarind for easy pulsinh.
 If tamarind is hard, microwave or soak in very little water and use it.
-You can also use 1/2 teaspoon of tamarind paste instead of tamarind.
+You can also use 1/2 tsp of tamarind paste instead of tamarind.

 Shelf life?